A hybrid heteroclinic cycle: Introduction

 where $x \in \R^n$ and $f$ is smooth and $\Gamma$-equivariant for some finite group $\Gamma \subset O(n)$.

 Given two hyperbolic equilibria $\xi_i$ and $\xi_j$ of system \eqref{eq:equation}, a connecting trajectory between them exists in $W^u(\xi_i) \cap W^s(\xi_j)$ if this intersection is non-empty.
 A heteroclinic cycle is a sequence of such connecting trajectories among a set of finitely many distinct equilibria $\xi_1, \hdots, \xi_m$ such that $\xi_{m+1}=\xi_1$.
 The heteroclinic cycle is the union of the equilibria and the connections.
+In what follows $C_{ij}=W^u(\xi_i) \cap W^s(\xi_j)$ denotes the set of trajectories connecting two equilibria $\xi_i$ and $\xi_j$, also called a connection.